-Risk-taking ability: From the Table 2, it is observed that nearly one-third (29.16 %) of the mango growers belonged to medium and high categories of risk-taking ability, followed by low (24.16 %).
-Among small farmers, more than two-fifth (45.00 %) of the mango growers belonged to a medium category, followed by low (31.67 %) and high (23.33 %).
-Among big farmers, nearly half (48.33 %) of the farmers belonged to medium category, followed by high (35.00 %) and low (16.66 %).
+Risk-taking ability: From Table 2, it is observed that nearly one-third (29.16 %) of the mango growers belonged to medium and high categories of risk-taking ability, followed by low (24.16 %).
+Among small farmers, more than two-fifth (45. %) of the mango growers belonged to a medium category, followed by low (31.67 %) and high (23.33 %).
+Among big farmers, nearly half (48.33 %) of the farmers belonged to the medium category, followed by high (35.00 %) and low (16.66 %).
 This indicated that big farmers may have more confidence in their decision-making, better access to information, and more resources to absorb potential losses, enabling them to take calculated risks.
-However small farmers typically have more modest risk-taking abilities, which may be due to limited resources, lack of access to information, and greater vulnerability to market and climate fluctuations.
+However, small farmers typically have more modest risk-taking abilities, which may be due to limited resources, lack of access to information, and greater vulnerability to market and climate fluctuations.

-Leadership ability: From the Table 2, it is clear that exactly two-fifths (40.00 %) of the mango growers belonged to medium leadership ability, followed by high (30.00 %) and low (30.00 %).
+Leadership ability: From Table 2, it is clear that exactly two-fifths (40.00 %) of the mango growers belonged to medium leadership ability, followed by high (30.00 %) and low (30.00 %).
 Among small farmers, more than two-fifth (46.66 %) of the farmers belonged to the medium category, followed by low (36.66 %) and high (30.00 %).
-Among big farmers, more than two-fifth (43.33 %) of the farmers belonged to the high category, followed by medium(33.33 %) and low (23.33 %).
+Among big farmers, more than two-fifths (43.33 %) of the farmers belonged to the high category, followed by medium (33.33 %) and low (23.33 %).
 This disparity may be attributed to the fact that big farmers often have more formal education, training, and exposure to modern management practices, enabling them to develop stronger leadership skills.
 Leadership ability could be increased by enhancing their technical knowledge and developing leadership qualities by involving sericulturists in training programmes, study tours, and agricultural exhibitions.

-Information-seeking behaviour: It is observed from the Table 2 that more than two fifth (40.83 %) of the farmers belonged to medium information-seeking behaviour category, followed by low (35.00 %) and high (24.17 %).
-Among small farmers, more than two fifth (43.33 %) of the farmers belonged to medium information-seeking category, followed by low (41.66 %) and high (15.00 %).
-Among big farmers, nearly two-fifth (38.33 %) of the farmers belonged to medium information-seeking category, followed by high (33.33 %) and low (28.33 %).
+Information-seeking behaviour: It is observed from Table 2 that more than two-fifths (40.83 %) of the farmers belonged to the medium information-seeking behaviour category, followed by low (35.00 %) and high (24.17 %).
+Among small farmers, more than two fifth (43.33 %) of the farmers belonged to the medium information-seeking category, followed by low (41.66 %) and high (15.00 %).
+Among big farmers, nearly two-fifths (38.33 %) of the farmers belonged to the medium information-seeking category, followed by high (33.33 %) and low (28.33 %).
 The relatively lower proportion of farmers with high information-seeking behavior, particularly among small farmers, may be attributed to limited access to information sources, lack of exposure to modern communication technologies, and inadequate extension services.
 In contrast, big farmers show a slightly higher inclination towards high information-seeking behavior, possibly due to their better access to resources, education, extension services, and industrial networks.